aichaos/aiml2rs/README.md

 AIML file name and `<pattern>` where the anomoly occurred, so that you can go and enter it in manually. `aiml2rs` won't attempt to generate RiveScript code for triggers that have issues like this.

+When converting from RiveScript back to AIML, the following limitations exist:

+1) Nested parenthesis groups in triggers will be skipped.
+These are triggers where you include optionals INSIDE an alternation group, or any similar combination.
+These kinds of triggers can't be permutated cleanly, so are skipped.

+2) Nested `<set>` tags will be skipped (ie. `<set fav<star1>=<star2>>`, because AIML doesn't support this.

+3) Any conditionals besides a simple `<get variable> == value` will result in the entire reply being skipped, because AIML doesn't support any kind of condition except `==` on user variables.

 Alice AIML Quirks
 =================